celpip clb score guide

 Does the CELPIP average score map to a CLB level?

 No. CELPIP states that the average score is not equivalent to any CLB level and is not relevant for IRCC purposes.
+Use the four section scores instead.

 Use real attempts